 4 min. to read.

-Eventually the leaders take Jesus to Pilate, the Roman Proconsul.
-They had convicted Jesus of a capital crime, but because of Roman military law, they couldn’t enact the punishment without Roman authorization.
-Pilate examined Jesus and decided that while he might be a kook or a prophet he was’t worthy of death.
+Eventually, Jesus is taken to Pilate, the Roman Proconsul.
+The religious rulers had convicted Jesus of a capital crime, but because of Roman military law, they couldn’t enact the punishment without Roman authorization.
+Pilate examined Jesus and decided that, while he might be a kook or maybe a prophet, he was’t worthy of death.
 He thought to solve the problem through the tradition of the Passover Clemency.
 Each year at Passover, Pilate released one prisoner to show Rome’s benevolence.
 He would let the people choose.

 There was another prisoner waiting on death row named Barabbas.
 Pilate seems to have thought that the choice between the two was so stark that of course Jesus would be set free.
 When offered the choice, though, the crowd demanded Barabbas instead of Jesus.
 Finally, Pilate gave in to the crowds demands and political expediency.
 He released Barabbas and signed off on Jesus’ death warrant.

-Zahnd makes a fascinating point about this choice.
 Barabbas wasn’t just a two-bit murderer.
-John’s gospel identifies Barabbas as a robber, but Matthew’s gospel identifies him as a murderer who participated in an insurrection.
+John’s gospel identifies him as a robber, but Matthew’s gospel identifies him as a murderer who participated in an insurrection.
 There’s even some early textual evidence that his name was Jesus Barabbas, and that Barabbas was either a surname, or a nick-name that might carry messianic significance.
-The Hebrew meaning for the name is”son of (bar) the father (abba).”
-So, Barabbas was in custody sentenced to death, not simply because he was a murderer, but because he had been an active participant in a violent protest against Rome’s occupation.
+The Hebrew meaning for the name is ”son of (bar) the father (abba).”
+So, Barabbas was in custody sentenced to death, not simply because he was a murderer, but likely because he had been an active participant in a violent protest against Rome’s occupation.

 Who would the people choose?
 Would they choose the preacher calling them to forgive their enemies and find peace through reconciliation?
 Or would they choose the violent revolutionary, who had already shows a willingness to kill people who got in the way of his quest for liberation?

 This is the choice Pilate lay before the people.
 It’s a choice that lays before us yet today.
 Choosing the path of violent power only seems pragmatic in our world of conflict.
 It’s the realistic option.
 We have to protect ourselves, don’t we?
 The best defense is a great offense.
-We can keep the peace by continually increasing our capacity to make war.
-We can end crime by granting more and more violent tools and powers to police.
-We can achieve the kind of peaceful world we long for by making sure our team is in power, and doing whatever is necessary to keep the other team out of power.
+So, we keep the peace by continually increasing our capacity to make war.
+We imagine we can end crime by granting more and more violent tools and powers to police.
+We believe we can achieve the kind of peaceful world we long for by making sure our team is in power, and doing whatever is necessary to keep the other team out of power.
 Power is the way to peace.
 Isn’t it?

 It makes a kind of sense.
-That’s why this tension is where following Jesus becomes the most practical.
+This tension is where following Jesus becomes the most practical.
 In following Jesus, we are being asked to set aside the tools of power and violence.
 Even though they seem to work!

-Zahnd paints the contrast starkly: “On Good Friday we are given the choice between two versions of Jesus–Jesus Barabbas or Jesus of Nazareth.
+Pastor Brian Zahnd paints this contrast starkly in his book, The Unvarnished Jesus: “On Good Friday we are given the choice between two versions of Jesus–Jesus Barabbas or Jesus of Nazareth.
 Jesus of Nazareth calls us to the way of peace by loving our enemies and the practice of radical forgiveness.
 Jesus Barabbas is willing to fight our wars and kill our enemies in the name of freedom.”